DomDew/strapi-plugin-fuzzy-search/README.md

 ## How to use

 Enable the fuzzy-search plugin in the `./config/plugins.js` of your Strapi project.
+Uses `fuzzysort` under the hood.

 ```
 module.exports = ({ env }) => ({